 No extra anti-bacterial nonsense.

 How to keep your ivy fresh and free of spider mites

 Simply add 2 tsp. of soap to one pint of water.

-Then pour mixture into a spray bottle filled with water.
+Then pour the mixture into a spray bottle filled with water.

-Then take your really cute spray bottle and spray the leaves every two to three weeks.
+I typically put my ivy plants in the sink before I spray them.
+Then I take my spray bottle and spray the leaves every two to three weeks.

 Your topiary will thank you.

 Your ivy will thank you.

 And the spider mites will have to buy a Winnebago and take a cross-country trip to their condo in Florida 🙂